yoelcortes/flexsolve/README.rst

   * aitken_secant: Secant method with Aitken acceleration.

-No extensive documentation is available.
-However, the parameters of each solver are consitent and straight forward:
+Parameters for each solver are pretty consitent and straight forward:

 * **f**: objective function in the form of `f(x, *args)`.
 * **x**: Root guess.
 Solver begins the iteration by evaluating `f(x)`.